 Here's a quick video of setting up WordPress hardening using the Sucuri plugin

-Recovering from Hacking Attempts
+Recovering From Hacking Attempts

-Sucuri Security also comes with the whole suite of Post-Hack options to clean an infected website.
+Sucuri Security also comes with the whole suite of post-hack options to clean an infected website.

-This can prove to be very useful to recover a hacked website during the early stages of a hacking incident your site might have suffered.
+This can prove to be very useful to recover a hacked website during the early stages of a hacking incident your WordPress site might have suffered.

-Update Security Keys
+1. Update Security Keys

 WordPress uses a combination of security keys to encrypt the data saved in browser cookies.
-Since these are a potential security issue which can result in hacking attempts, Sucuri provides an easy way to replace all these security keys.
+Since these are a potential security issue that can result in hacking attempts, Sucuri provides an easy way to replace all these security keys.

-Reset User Password
+2. Reset User Password

-Reset Installed Plugins
+3. Reset Installed Plugins